krobelus/rate-experiments/README.md

-\paragraph{CDCL} Predominant SAT solvers implement Conflict Driven Clause Learning (CDCL) which is based on the following principle: whenever some clause in the formula is falsified under the current assignment, this means that the current set of assumptions cannot be a subset of any model.
+\paragraph{CDCL} Predominant SAT solvers implement Conflict Driven Clause Learning (CDCL) which is based on the following principle: whenever some clause in the formula is falsified with respect to the trail, this means that the current set of assumptions cannot be a subset of any model.
 Therefore a subset of the assumptions is reverted and a *conflict clause* is learned
 --- it is added to the formula to prevent the solver from revisiting those